Yarigu Helbedi: Plot

-Govinda (Anant Nag) is a con artist who is always on the lookout for gullible people in order to extract money or some form of benefit from them.
-Govinda is in love with Champa (Vanitha Vasu) whom he intends to marry much to the dissatisfaction of Champa's father (Shivaram) who considers Govinda as a no good fellow loafing around and without a job.
+Govinda (Anant Nag) is a con artist who is always on the lookout for gullible people to extract money or some form of benefit from.
+Govinda is in love with Champa (Vanitha Vasu) whom he intends to marry much to the dissatisfaction of Champa's father (Shivaram) who considers Govinda as a no good fellow loafing around without a job.

 Sarojamma (Vinaya Prasad), Subbamma (Satyabhama), Jalajamma (Vaishali Kasaravalli) and Susheelamma (Girija Lokesh) are very close friends and neighbours who live in the same housing complex owned by Obaliah (Mukhyamantri Chandru).
 Jalajamma's husband lives and works in Dubai and visits her once in a year.
-The ladies always get together in the common place in the housing complex and share about their lives and gossip.
-Sarojamma's husband Ramaraya (Lokesh), Susheelamma's husband Doddanna (Doddanna) are close friends who usually get together in a bar, drink and share their trouble in their lives.
+The ladies always get together in the common place in the housing complex and share details about their lives and gossip.
+Sarojamma's husband Ramaraya (Lokesh), Susheelamma's husband Doddanna (Doddanna) are close friends who usually get together in a bar, drink and share their troubles in their lives.
 Sheela (Tara) also lives in the same apartment complex, but is always taunted by the other ladies as she is a widow.
 She lives with her young daughter.
-The neighbours even make up stories that she is a woman of bad character and has relationship with other men while this is absolutely untrue.
+The neighbours even make up stories that she is a woman of bad character and has relationships with other men while this is absolutely untrue.
 They suspect Naveen (Ramakrishna) to be Sheela's lover, but he happens to be a decent gentleman and a good friend to Sheela.